quocbang/marking-tracker/docs/design/idea.md

 # 8) Implementation tips / recommended defaults

 * Heartbeat interval: **5s** (you chose) — good balance.
 Could increase to 10s to reduce load.
-* Active threshold: consider `active` if lastActivity within 10s.
+* Active threshold: consider `active` if lastActivity within **30-60s** (increased from 10s to account for reading/thinking time).
 * Idle threshold to consider "inactive": 300s (5 min).
+* **Activity detection**: Track not only mouse/keyboard events but also tab focus and iframe focus to capture reading/grading behavior.
 * TTL for session: 4 hours (or per-day).
 * Storage: start with Google Sheets for speed; switch to PostgreSQL when stable.
 * Use `navigator.sendBeacon` for reliable end sends.